Bánh da lợn

 In modern cooking, artificial food coloring is sometimes used in place of the vegetable coloring.

-A cake called kuih lapis, which is made in Malaysia and Indonesia, is similar to bánh da lợn.
-In the Philippines, a similar dessert and variant of kutsinta is simply called Vietnamese kutsinta and the Khmer of Cambodia called num chak chan (នំចាក់ចាន់).
+Kuih lapis, which is made in Malaysia and Indonesia, as well as the Thai khanom chan, are similar to bánh da lợn.
+In the Philippines, a similar dessert and variant of kutsinta is simply called Vietnamese kutsinta and the Khmer of Cambodia call it num chak chan (នំចាក់ចាន់).